This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 William advances to London

 After his victory at the battle of Hastings William moved along the south coast to Dover where extra fortifications were built in the existing castle at the top of the cliffs.
 From there he moved on to Canterbury.
-After the death of Harold the archbishops of York and Canterbury, Ealdred and Stigand supported the plan to put Edgar the Aetheling on the English throne but William moved too quickly for this to be done.
+After the death of King Harold the archbishops of York and Canterbury, Ealdred and Stigand supported the plan to put Edgar the Aetheling on the English throne but William moved too quickly for this to be done.
 Canterbury submitted to William and he moved on to London.
 Instead of entering London from the south he moved around the west of the city crossing the Thames at Wallingford.
-Finally archbishop Stigand and the other Anglo-Saxon leaders submitted to William and after turning south at Little Berkhamsted William entered London.
+Finally archbishop Stigand and the other Anglo-Saxon leaders submitted to William and after turning south at Little Berkhamsted William the Conqueror entered London.